KoltesDigital/KoltesDigital.github.io/pages/index/index.md

 This led me to discover the livecoding scene, and to organize [regular performative meetings](https://www.youtube.com/playlist?list=PL9e8LAhFfY1qy4R28JQ6uXU5U18T8SkPF).

+Sharing is important for me.
+Most of my personnal work is on GitHub.
+I occasionally give courses on topics related to games, network, and software architecture.

-I'm currently in Paris, working for Ubisoft, and occasionally giving courses.
+I'm currently in Paris, working for Ubisoft.

 ![Me](jonathan-giroux.jpg "halfwidth")